-Rage Against the Machines: Labor-Saving Technology and Unrest in England, 1830-32
+Rage Against the Machines: Labor-Saving Technology and Unrest in Industrializing England

 Can new technology cause social instability and unrest?
-We examine the ‘Captain Swing’ riots in 1830s England.
-Newly-collected data on threshing machine adoption shows that new technology was associated with both higher unemployment and more riots.
-We instrument technology adoption with access to water power and wheat suitability: IV estimates suggest that threshing machines were an important cause of unrest.
-Where vibrant labor markets softened the blow of new technology, there was less rioting.
-In the aftermath of the riots, technology adoption and patenting rates slowed down in areas close to Swing riots in 1830-32.
+We examine the famous `Captain Swing' riots in 1830s England.
+Newly-collected data on threshing machine diffusion shows that labor-saving technology was associated with more riots.
+We instrument technology adoption with the share of heavy soils in a parish: IV estimates demonstrate that threshing machines were an important cause of unrest.
+Where alternative employment opportunities softened the blow of new technology, there was less rioting.
+Conversely, where enclosures had impoverished workers, the effect of threshing machines on rioting was amplified.

 Keywords: Labor-saving technology, social instability, riots, welfare support, agricultural technology, factor prices and technological change